 Cancellation: Before assuming that you can cancel your reservation a day or two before you arrive, read your hotel's cancellation policy carefully.
 You may be penalized the price of a night's stay (or more).

-Checking in and out: Have your travel plans changed?
+Checking in and out: Got into the airport early or have a late flight?
 Some hotels will charge you a fee for checking in early or checking out late.

 Energy surcharge: In an effort to pass rising energy costs on to consumers, many hotels now tack an energy surcharge of several dollars a day onto their guests' bills.